-Install the Session Recording database
+Step 6.1: Install the Session Recording database

 - The Session Recording database isn't an actual database.
-It's a component for creating and configuring the required databases in the Microsoft SQL Server instance.
-Session Recording supports three solutions for database high availability based on the Microsoft SQL Server.
+It is a component that creates and configures the required databases in the Microsoft SQL Server instance during installation.
+Session Recording supports three solutions for database high availability based on Microsoft SQL Server.
 For more information, see [Database high availability](#).

 - You can deploy the Session Recording database on Azure SQL Managed Instance, on SQL Server on Azure Virtual Machines (VMs), and on AWS RDS.
-For more information, see [Deploy the Session Recording database on Azure SQL Managed Instance or on AWS RDS](#) and [Deploy the Session Recording database on SQL Server on Azure VMs](#).
+On Azure SQL Managed Instance and on AWS RDS, you can deploy the Session Recording database only by using the SessionRecordingAdministrationx64.msi package.
+For more information, see [Deploy the Session Recording database on Azure SQL Managed Instance or on AWS RDS](#).
+On SQL Server on Azure VMs, you can deploy the Session Recording database both by using the msi package and the Citrix Virtual Apps and Desktops installer.
+For more information, see [Deploy the Session Recording database on SQL Server on Azure VMs](#).